hendersonreed/hendersonreed.github.io/src/pages/projects/index.md

 I'm working on building more projects I'm proud to share with the world.
 For now, here are some:

 - [webcam-theremin](webcam-theremin/): this uses your webcam to simulate the experience of playing a theremin.
 It's not the same of course, but if you've no theremin, then you do have this!
-This was implemented using Google Mediapipe for the hand recognition, p5.js for the draw loop, and Tone.js for the synthesized sound.
+This was implemented using Google Mediapipe for the hand recognition, p5.js for the draw loop and basic structure, and Tone.js for the synthesized sound.
-- [snow-hands](snow-hands/): this is a little project I put together for a holiday event.
-The idea is to set it up on a projector, and point a webcam at the projector setup, so that the snowflakes can follow your hands in real time.
-To test it out, just open the page, click the screen, and once you've allowed webcam access just slowly wave your hands within view of the webcam.
 - [hark: a literature visualizer](hark.html).
     - this is a little script that visualizes recurring 4/5/6-word phrases in a given piece of literature.
 Some public domain text is included as an example.
 - [psg: python site generator](https://github.com/hendersonreed/psg)